shannonwho/redisJSON_loadtesting/readme.md

-# The application:
+# The REST API application:

 The REST API is based on RedisJSON module for basic JSON Operations:
 - GET
-  - by key
+  - Get object by key
-  - by key and fields
+  - Get the value of a field by key and field's name
-  - by key and get subdocuments
+  - Get the sub-document(nested object) by key and field's name
 - POST
-  - Simple JSON with no subdocument
+  - Simple JSON with no subdocument(nested obejct)
   - Nested JSON with array and subdocument
 - PUT
   - Append new object/value into an existing JSON object
   - Increase/Multiplying a numeric item in the JSON

 # The locust Test:

 ## Main test cases:

+- READ entire JSON objects by key
+- READ specific field within a JSON object by key
+- READ the list of field name under a field/object by the key
 - WRITE simple JSON without array and subdocument
 - WRITE complex JSON with array and subdocument
-- READ any JSON objects
-- READ specific field within a JSON object
-- SET parts of JSON objects
+- UPDATE a part of JSON objects (multiply/increase)
 - APPEND new items into an array of the JSON objects
 - ...